JmSMI/website/README.md

-# work-blog
+# Website
-I'm writing about my experiences doing gig work in Vancouver.
+This is a practice space I'm using to learn front end development.